oscarbutler/P5-Mildew-Detection/README.md

 - The python version that was originally in use was not compatible with heroku so I had to update it to 3.9.15, which then proved to be successful.

+## Deployment

+- The live link to my project is https://powderymildewdetector-68d5fa78f8ba.herokuapp.com/

+- I deployed this through heroku by selecting the correct repository from Github

+- I then selecting the branch I was then going to deploy then deployed it.

 ## Credits

 - I used code I learnt from the [Code Institute Malaria Walkthrough Project](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/) this helped me significantly as I then used the knowledge I received to make this powdery mildew detector.
 This project helped me with the bulk of my project.